 Cost of living below the national average

 No state income tax

-Outdoor recreational activities such as boating, hiking, golfing, fishing, mountain biking and horseback riding
+Outdoor recreational activities such as boating, hiking, golfing, fishing, mountain biking, horseback riding and many others

 Key Responsibilities Include

 Responsible to the OR Vice President of the UHS, Director of the Cancer Institute, and the Department Chair of Radiology.